HackIllinois/iOS/README.md

 # iOS
 [![Build Status](https://travis-ci.com/HackIllinois/iOS.svg?branch=dev)](https://travis-ci.com/HackIllinois/iOS/tree/dev)

 The repo hosts the official iOS app for HackIllinois.
-If you would like to get involved please reach out HackIllinois staff.
+If you would like to get involved please reach out to the HackIllinois staff.

 ## Requirements
 1. XCode 11.0+